-Please Note: When you enter, live in, or leave a skilled nursing facility, you are entitled to a special enrollment period.
+Please note: When you enter, live in, or leave a skilled nursing facility, you are entitled to a special enrollment period.
 During this time period, you can switch plans or change your coverage at any time.
-(Chapter 8, Ending your coverage in the plan, tells how you can leave our plan and join a different Medicare plan.)
+Chapter 8 (Ending your coverage in the plan) explains how you can leave our plan and join a different Medicare plan.

-Section 9.2 What if you're a resident in a long-term care facility?
+Section 9.2 What if you are a resident in a long-term care facility?